Trilkin/Project-Lazarus-Bits-and-Bobs/README.md

 It's written in CMD Batch.
 It isn't the most robust thing in the world, but for what it's intended to do, it doesn't really need to be.

+If your folders are under /Program Files/, this script may error out entirely on you.
+Windows treats the Program Files folders as walled gardens, and even if you have full admin rights.
+If you're funning into Access Denied errors, try pointing the script to another folder and copying new files manually.
+Ideally, though, don't have EQ1 under Program Files.

 Passwords are shown and saved in plain text.
 MQ2AutoLogin.ini also stores your passwords in plain text, so it's something of a wash.
 As of right now, the script still requires you input a password, but if there's enough request for it, I can change to allow for blank passwords.
 For now, the current behavior is preferred.